Project teams may vary, but across TTS engineering we aim for consistency around deployments, git etiquette, and similar workflow conventions.

 Git is our version control system of choice and GitHub is our current repository platform, but how to use these tools can be spelled out in a bit more detail.
 Note that we are looking to consolidate this with our existing documentation on code review and example workflows.

-- Enable two-factor authentication for your GitHub account.
-This is required for all 18F employees.
+Enable two-factor authentication for your GitHub account.
+This is required for all TTS employees.

 - Default to public for new repositories.
 See our guidelines about open source for more detail.

-- Generally we prefer branches over forks to ease internal collaboration.
+- We prefer branches over forks to ease internal collaboration.
 If your project has many outside contributors, consider forks instead.

 - Keep your repository clean; delete merged branches and avoid committing